While some believe we are the sum of our experiences, it might be more accurate to say that we are the sum of what we remember.

 Take Saunas — Boost your heat shock proteins to prevent misfolded proteins from contributing to Alzheimer’s disease (R).

 Take Supplements and Drink Tea

-Drink Black tea — boost AMPK, upregulate FOX03A R.
+Drink Black tea — Boosts AMPK and upregulates FOX03A (R).

-Statins — they have practical applications, such as lower cholesterol, but they prevent the synthesis of co-q-10, which is needed for energy production in the mitochondria R, R2.
 If you take a statin, highly consider supplementing with co-q-10.
-If you’re over 35, consider using ubiquinol, the active form of unbiquinone.
+If you’re over 35, consider using ubiquinol, the active form of ubiquinone.
 This form doesn’t need to be converted to ubiquinol in your body, which becomes less efficient as we age.

-Eating excess processed food – causes inflammation, lack sufficient nutrients, mouth and gut microbiome disruption, and poor metabolic health R.
+Eating excess processed food — Causes inflammation, lacks sufficient nutrients, causes microbiome disruption, and poor metabolic health (R).

 Hopefully, you found some of this info memorable.
 If you have any suggestions to maintain a good memory, I would love to hear about them.